kanevk/markdown-cv/_posts/2020-09-30-Kamen-Kanev-javascript.md

 Leadership, Negotiation, Product vision, UX, Logistics.
 I also got my hands dirty with new technologies: Django, Graphene, Celery, and Semantic UI.
 One of our biggest challenges keeping the team productive and motivated while dealing with a diverse workload.
 Here are some of my notable achievements:
+- Building MVPs of the core business applications with **React**, Apollo and SemanticUI
+- Implementing agile practices in a **fully remote team** with a flexible work schedule
 - Managing a team of 5 highly skilled professionals
-- Implementing agile practices in a **fully remote team** with a flexible work schedule
-- Contributing to the Graphene API with functionality for batch product import
-- Developing a quantity management system having up to 95% efficiency for matching client orders to in-stock products
-- Making over 30 user interviews for validating product hypotheses
+- Making over 30 user interviews for validating product hypotheses and improving UX

 ### Team Lead